mendix/RestServices/README.md

 * `followChanges`: Similar to `fetchChanges`.
 Requests recent changes and start listening for new incoming changes using the *feed* API.
 * `unfollowChanges`: Stop listing to changes
 * `resetChangeTracking`: Resets the last know revision to zero.
 This means that upon the next synchronization, *all* data will be retrieved again.

+The state of the changelog can be viewed in the RestServices overview form, both as consumer and as publisher.

 # JSON Serialization